 This makes people feel understandably anxious.
 Hopefully I can help debunk that myth just a bit.

-First up, this is a great article from the Washington Post about how students experience loneliness and the benefits of getting involved.
+First up, this is a great article from the Washington Post about how students experience loneliness and the benefits of getting involved: How-to-help-your-college-student-cope-with-loneliness-without-hovering-The-Washington-Post.
 I recommend it highly.

 Second, if your student is feeling lonely, or like he/she has not found a tight-knit friend group yet, it is important to help put that into perspective.
 When students talk to me about feeling like they have not found their group, they tend also to put it in terms of “everyone else looks like they are happy, well-adjusted, and have friends – why am I struggling?”
-Typically I respond by telling the student this: everyone wants the world to believe they are great and nothing is ever wrong, so when people step out of their room in the morning, they put their “game face” on.
-They project confidence (even if they don’t feel it) because they don’t want to admit their anxieties or insecurities, etc. It’s the old saying “fake it ’til you make it.”
+Typically I respond by telling the student this: everyone wants the world to believe they are great and nothing is ever wrong, so when people leave for school in the morning, they put their “confident” face on and act like they are confident (even if they don’t feel it) because they don’t want to admit their anxieties or insecurities, etc.

 (As an aside, I wish it was easier for students to own their struggles and their discomfort and not be afraid to show it to others.
 I suspect it would be both helpful and healthy for students to show their vulnerability – because it would allow others to say “You feel that way?
 ME TOO!” and it would help everyone understand that it is OK to struggle a bit, to feel insecurity, etc.)

-So, if your Deac is feeling like he/she has not found a “tribe” or a “niche” on campus, let him/her know that is normal at this juncture, and that there are some things that can help.
+So, if your Deac is feeling like he/she has not found a friend group on campus, let him/her know that is normal at this juncture, and that there are some things that can help.

 Seek out people – if your student has not met a ton of people on his/her hall, maybe it is time to start hanging out in the hall lounge to ‘study’ – and strike up some conversations with people on the hall.
 If your student has not been leaving his/her door open when hanging out in the room, start doing that and saying hi to people as they walk by.
 When there is a hallmate with an open door, your student can knock and say hello and have a chat (‘hey, we are living on the same hall and I realize I hadn’t gotten to talk much to you yet – I’d love to do that‘).
 If there is a person eating by himself/herself (and not obviously studying), take a chance and ask if you can join him/her.